 📍Mount Coot-Tha Rd, Mount Coot-Tha

 Five-star rated, four glitzy shows to choose from, seven performances a week, all under one luxurious roof.
-Inspired by the original 1920s Spiegeltent and the NYC Cabaret Club district, Pink Flamingo Spiegeland offers spectacular entertainment, and delicious food and beverages in its 360-seat Pavilion, so you won’t miss an instant of the action.
+Although their Brisbane venue has sadly closed, Pink Flamingo Spiegeland Gold Coast, inspired by the original 1920s Spiegeltent and the NYC Cabaret Club district, is still well-worth the drive.
+Spectacular entertainment, and delicious food and beverages await in its 360-seat Pavilion.

 Blanc de Blanc’s acclaimed international cast has returned to Brisbane to bring Blanc de Blanc Encore to The West End Electric this summer.
 This one-of-a-kind, adult-only production will immerse you in a world of vintage French flair, risqué humour, and Gatsby-esque glamour – not to mention fantastic dance numbers and aerials!
 Don’t miss this champagne-soaked show from the masterminds behind Madonna’s Rebel Heart tour.